servantboy/The-Revelation-Riddle/chapters/022_two_testaments_one_story.md

 At the death of Christ, the Testator, two things occurred simultaneously:

-1. The Old Covenant was fulfilled and finished — “It is finished” (John 19:30).
+A. The Old Covenant was fulfilled and finished — “It is finished” (John 19:30).
-2. The New Testament was put into force — “a testament is of force after men are dead” (Heb.
+B. The New Testament was put into force — “a testament is of force after men are dead” (Heb.
 9:17).

 Thus men are no longer “under the law, but under grace” (Rom.
 6:14), for the inheritance has been released.